Josephson-type oscillations in spin-orbit coupled Bose-Einstein condensates with nonlinear optical lattices: JOSEPHSON-TYPE OSCILLATION BETWEEN TWO-WEAKLY COUPLED CONDENSATES

 First we consider the case where center of mass of the system is located at a fixed position in the effective potential but the population imbalance occurs between the components due to interaction.
-We take $x_c=0.2$ at the neighborhood of an equilibrium point of the effective potential and $\Omega_0 > k_s^2$.
-For a fixed value of $x_c$, the coupled equations are reduced to the following pair of equations.
+For a fixed value of $x_0$, the coupled equations are reduced to the following pair of equations.